cube2222/jql/README.md

 #### keys

 What if we want to get all the country names?
-A new friend - _keys_ - can help us here.
+A new friend - _keys_ - is key in this situation. 🗝
 ```
 cat test.json | jql '(elem "countries" (elem (keys) (elem "name")))'
 [